Generalized Wick theorems in conformal field theory and the Borcherds identity: Introduction

 \section{Introduction}

-More than thirty years two dimensional (2D) conformal field theory (CFT) has been widely accepted as a distinguished theory for giving mathematical foundations of string theory and for describing 2D critical phenomena in statistical physics neatly.
-Among many beautiful formulas in CFT the following one is known as the generalized Wick theorem for interacting fields \cite{BBSS88,DMS97}, and has been used extensively in many literatures:
+More than thirty years two dimensional (2D) conformal field theory (CFT) has been widely accepted as a distinguished theory for giving mathematical foundations of string theory and for providing a language to neatly describe 2D critical phenomena in statistical physics.
+As one of many simple and beautiful formulas in CFT the following one is known as the generalized Wick theorem for interacting fields \cite{BBSS88,STP88,DMS97}, and has been used extensively in many literatures:

-Here, $A(z)$ etc.~are operators for chiral conformal fields, $(BC)(w) = \normOrd{B(w)C(w)}$ denotes the normally ordered product, { $\contraction{}{A}{(z)}{B}A(z)B(x)$} denotes the contraction, i.~e.~the singular part of the operator product expansion (OPE), and $C_w$ is a contour encircling the point $w$ with an infinitesimal radius.
+Here, $A(z)$ etc.~are operators for chiral conformal fields, $(BC)(w) = \normOrd{B(w)C(w)}$ denotes the normally ordered product, {$\contraction{}{A}{(z)}{B}A(z)B(x)$} denotes the contraction, i.~e.~the singular part of the operator product expansion (OPE), and $C_w$ is a contour encircling the point $w$ with an infinitesimal radius.
 Also, the radial orderings of the operators are implicitly assumed.

-It is a natural question to ask whether an analogous expression exists if we contract with the normally ordered operator on the left.
-Actually in \cite{BBSS88} they claimed its existence but did not present it there, and as far as the authors know no such expression has been written in any literature.
-We emphasize that it is a non-trivial question because we are generally dealing with interacting fields rather than free fields.
-The purpose of this paper is to answer this question by deriving a new formula:
+It is a natural question to ask whether an {\em analogous} expression exists if we contract with the normally ordered operator on the left, where distinction of the left and the right is significant because we are dealing with interacting fields.
+In order to make the meaning of the question clearer, we want to specify the meaning of the word {\em analogous} here.
+The formula \eqref{eq:july3_1} is describing a relation among three contractions, and a contraction is a sort of generating functions of the coefficient operators arisen in it.
+The use of contractions has brought \eqref{eq:july3_1} to being an expression that most physicists are more familiar with than the other expressions \cite{Th95, Kac96, MN97}.
+In this sense, as far as the authors know no such integral expression analogous to \eqref{eq:july3_1} for the opposite order OPE has been written in any literature, admitting that there have been equivalent formulas by a series of relations among the coefficient operators themselves \cite{Th95, MN97}, or by using another type of generating functions that are not the contractions \cite{BK03, KRW03}.
+The purpose of this paper is to answer this question by showing that there is certainly such an integral formula analogous to \eqref{eq:july3_1} which is given by

-Here we note that the expansion coefficients of $\contraction{}{B}{(x)}{C}B(x)C(w)$ and $\contraction{}{A}{(x)}{C}A(x) C(w)$ are fields at the point $w$, hence it makes sense to consider OPEs of $A(x)$ or $B(x)$ and them.
-The normal ordering $\normOrdx{ \quad }$ for the first term is to subtract the singular terms from such OPEs.
-We also discuss the relation between these formulas and the Borcherds identity that is an axiom for a vertex algebra \cite{B86}.
-The main results of this paper are Theorems \ref{th:2} and \ref{th:4}.
+Here we note that the expansion coefficients of $\contraction{}{B}{(x)}{C}B(x)C(w)$ and $\contraction{}{A}{(x)}{C}A(x) C(w)$ are fields at the point $w$, hence it makes sense to consider operator products of a field at the point $x$ such as $A(x)$ or $B(x)$ and them.
+The normal ordering $\normOrdx{ \quad }$ for the first term in the integrand is to subtract the singular terms from such OPEs.
+We will discuss relations of these formulas with specializations of the Borcherds identity that is an axiom for a vertex algebra \cite{B86}.